magic-cucumber/pmf-website/docs/en/docs/main/login.md

 3. Download the link mentioned in step `2`, then click the `Select Compressed Package Path` button, choose the `.tar.gz` file you just downloaded, and try again.
 4. If it still fails, please click the link `Click this text to view detailed information`, take a screenshot of the content in the dialog box, and open the [Issue page](https://github.com/kagg886/Pixiv-MultiPlatform/issues/new?template=功能故障.md) to provide feedback.

+#### 3.4 - Browser Login Successful, but Failed to Parse User Configuration and Returned to Login Page

+This situation generally occurs when **the embedded browser's traffic goes through the system proxy, but the JVM's traffic does not go through the system proxy**.

+For this situation, we recommend using the **TUN** mode of `Mihomo`.

 ## Using Session Token Login

 ::: tip